Brief History of Oil Development in Wiley Canyon (with historic well photos)

 This topo map shows all the well sites in Wiley Canyon.
 The red square in the middle is the location of the bench where the trail turns to the west.
 The red circle is the location of the oil seep that is right next to the trail and leaks across it.

-The records show that Henry Clay Wiley filed the first claim in Wiley Canyon on April 21, 1865.
-In May or June of 1866 Stephen F. Peckham visited the canyon (see the 1866 Oil Description of the Other Canyons webpage).
-Peckham reported that the Wiley Springs Oil Company had been operating both this and the Towsley Canyon claim since August of 1865.
-Peckham reported that there was a 175-ft deep well producing a very small quantity of oil.
+On June 18, 1866, Stephen F. Peckham visited the canyons (Geology, Volume II, The Coast Ranges, Appendix F, Examination of the Bituminous Substances Occurring in Southern California, by S.F.
+Peckham, June, 1866, p.
+68, Cambridge, Mass., John Wilson & Son, University Press, 1882) Peckham reported that the Wiley Springs Oil Company had been operating both the Wiley and the Towsley Canyon claims since August of 1865.
+In Wiley Canyon, Peckham reported that there was a 175-ft deep well producing a very small quantity of oil.
 There was also a 180-ft long tunnel and three others were just started.
 He also reported that the two claims had produced 260 barrels of oil since August of 1865.
+The superintendant of all the work going on was Mr. Rushmore.
+Was he related to Sylphina Rushmore, the owner of 1/4 interest?
+Seems likely because the 1880 U.S. Census for San Francisco has an Albert, age 57, and Sylvania Rushmore, age 53.
+Albert was the brother of Sylvania and his occupation was a contractor.
+Sylphina could easily have been misspelled as Sylvania.

 In early June of 1879, Charles Mentry started to put up rigs in Wiley Canyon.
 Drilling was slow and in between 1882 and 1883 only one other well was started.
-In 1884, the Wiley 4 well pumped 2 barrels per day from 1275-feet, becoming the first well with a record of production.
+In 1884, the Wiley 4 well pumped 2 barrels per day from 1275 feet, becoming the first well with a record of production.

 Between 1889 and 1893, a pipeline was run from Pico Canyon to Newhall.

-In 1909, Standard (the owners of PCO since 1900) drilled Wiley 18 to 1528-feet.
+Also in 1909, Standard (the owners of PCO since 1900) drilled Wiley 18 to 1528 feet.
 It produced 83 bpd during the the first 8 days.
 It was deepened in 1913 and pumped 89 bpd.
 In 1910, Wiley 19 had a record initial production of 109 bpd.

 From 1910-1912 Wiley 25 was drilled to 3835-feet, the deepest well ever drilled in the canyon.
 No commercial oil was found and it was abandoned.

-In 1934, Walling reported of the 29 wells drilled, 8 were still producing a daily average per well of 1.7 bpd.
+In 1934, R. W. Walling (Summary of Operations, California Oil Fields, Twentieth Annual Report, Vol. 20, No. 2, Oct., Nov., Dec., 1934, "Newhall Oil Field") reported of the 29 wells drilled, 8 were still producing a daily average per well of 1.7 bpd.

 In 1940 the wells were shut down.
 The 9 wells still producing averaged less than 1 bpd per well.